Beedsmore History, Family Crest & Coats of Arms

 When the ancestors of the Beedsmore family emigrated to England following the Norman Conquest in 1066 they brought their family name with them.
 They lived in Dorset.
 The original derivation of the name, however, is not related to that area, but is probably a geographical reference to some lost town, village, or parish.
 It is plausible that this place was in Staffordshire, as the name is extremely common in that area.

 The surname Beedsmore was first found in Dorset, where they had been granted lands by their liege Lord, William the Conqueror, after the Norman Conquest in 1066 A.D.

 Early History of the Beedsmore family

-Another 87 words (6 lines of text) are included under the topic Early Beedsmore History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beedsmore research.
+Another 44 words (3 lines of text) are included under the topic Early Beedsmore History in all our PDF Extended History products and printed products wherever possible.

 Beedsmore Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Beedsmore has been recorded under many different variations, including Beardmore, Beardsmore, Berdmore, Berdsmore, Birdmore, Beedsmore and many more.

 Early Notables of the Beedsmore family (pre 1700)